 - Limits on gathering size also apply to other ceremonies and rituals such as weddings and funerals.
 Additional guidance on funerals is available through the CDC.

 - Place signage at entrances and throughout the facility alerting staff and members to the required occupancy limits, 6 feet of physical distance, and policy on cloth face covering.
-Face coverings are recommended by the CDC and currently required in public places where physical distancing is difficult to maintain, per the Governor’s Executive Order.
+Face coverings are recommended by the CDC and currently required in public places, per the Governor’s Executive Order.
+(Updated 11/5/20)

 - Ensure adequate supplies (e.g., soap, paper towels, hand sanitizer, tissue) to support healthy hygiene practices, including increased cleaning and disinfection procedures.